Keyri-Co/keyri-android-whitelabel-sdk/README.md

 Alternatively, if you want to provide a custom authentication UI/UX, use the following methods:

-* **suspend fun initiateQrSession(sessionId: String, appKey: String): Session** - Call it after obtaining the sessionId from QR-code or deep link.
-Returns Session object with Risk Attributes ( needed to show confirmation screen) or Exception.
+* **suspend fun initiateQrSession(sessionId: String, appKey: String): Result<Session>** - Call it
+  after obtaining the sessionId from QR-code or deep link.
+Returns Session object with Risk Attributes (needed to show confirmation screen) or Exception.
 * **suspend fun initializeDefaultScreen(fm: FragmentManager, session: Session): Boolean** - To show Confirmation Screen with default UI.
 Returns Boolean result of confirmation.
 Also you can implement your custom Confirmation Screen, just inherit from [BaseConfirmationBottomDialog.kt](keyrisdk/src/main/java/com/keyrico/keyrisdk/ui/confirmation/BaseConfirmationBottomDialog.kt) a class.
-* **suspend fun Session.confirm(publicUserId: String?, payload: String): Boolean** - Call this function if user confirmed the dialog.
+* **suspend fun Session.confirm(publicUserId: String?, payload: String): Result<Boolean>** - Call
+  this function if user confirmed the dialog.
-* **suspend fun Session.deny(publicUserId: String?, payload: String): Boolean** - Call if user denied the dialog.
+* **suspend fun Session.deny(publicUserId: String?, payload: String): Result<Boolean>** - Call if
+  user denied the dialog.
 * **fun generateAssociationKey(publicUserId: String): String** - Create a persistent ECDSA keypair for the given public user ID (example: email address) and return public key.
 * **fun getUserSignature(publicUserId: String?, customSignedData: String?): String** - Return an